mozeezy/mailtyme/README.md

 # MailTyme

-> A newsletter app that utilizes MailChimp API to add subscribed members to a list.
-STILL IN PROGRESS.
+> A newsletter app that utilizes MailChimp API to add subscribed members to a list. *** STILL IN PROGRESS **.

 ## Screenshot